Our policy on managing finances in Girlguiding, including Gift Aid, banking, annual reports and assets

 Local guiding accounts

-The Unit Leader need not do all management of funds herself.
-In The Senior Section, for example, the Look Wider team or equivalent may manage the unit's funds and make decisions regarding their use.
-However, the Leader is ultimately responsible for the accounts.
+The unit leader need not do all management of funds herself.
+However, the leader is ultimately responsible for the accounts.

 Charities' accounting is regulated by: